I just want to say a special thanks to God. I am very blessed.

 All that globe-hopping meant no chance to flirt with the Swedish Prince Charming -- but then, he's already spoken for.
 Carl's been dating Emma Pernald for about eight years now, and is waiting only until big sis picks a husband before tying the knot.

 There must be a ways to live side by side in a mutual respect for each other’s differences.
-We should try to keep this vision alive.
+We should try to keep this vision alive.--the BB

 Folks, I've seen civil wars and riots first hand, and revolutions from not too far away, and this situation looks pretty bad to me.